Wild weather calm people

 Self Drive Week on the Faroe Islands

-Take your time and explore the Faroe Islands by car at your own pace.
-This week-long fly drive holiday in the Faroe Islands is designed to uncover the highlights and hidden places of this wild Atlantic archipelago.
+This trip is designed to uncover the highlights and hidden places of this wild Atlantic archipelago.
 Dramatic scenery and unpredictable weather along with a rich wildlife, cultural scene and long history combine to make this trip memorable whether you travel in the summer or winter months.
-The holiday can be tailored to suit you, and includes a direct flight from Edinburgh to the Faroe Islands.

 Enquire